OMAR AL MUKHTAR:

 The Execution of Omar Al Mukhtar

-The Italian administration executed Omar al Mukhtar at Saluq concentration camp, south of Benghazi, on the day after the trial: on the 16th of September 1931.
+The Italian administration executed Omar al Mukhtar at Saluq concentration camp, just south of Benghazi, on the day after the trial: the 16th of September, 1931.

 -